Israeli settler violence: Agriculture and livestock

+In October 2025, Afaf Abu Alia, a Palestinian woman, was beaten unconscious by an Israeli settler while harvesting olives, resulting in her being hospitalised.
+The attack was recorded by American journalist Jasper Nathaniel.
+In the same incident, Nathaniel was attacked by several Israeli settlers, forcing him to flee.
+Nathaniel stated the IDF troops stationed in the area had abandoned him and the Palestinians to the settlers, despite having warned the IDF that they feared for their safety.
+On 9 November, Israeli police and Shin Bet announced they had arrested a suspect in the incident.

+In November 2025, Israeli settlers were recorded torturing lambs in a Palestinian-owned pen in the West Bank.

 Well contamination and water access

 On 13 July 2004, residents of Hirbat Atwana near Hebron found rotting chicken carcasses in their well after four Jewish settlers were seen in the village.
 Israeli police said they suspected militant Jews from a nearby settlement outpost called Havat Maon.
 Settlers blamed the action on "internal tribal fight between the Palestinians;" Israeli police spokesman Doron Ben-Amo said it was "unlikely" that the Palestinians would contaminate their own well.
 On 9 December 2007, members of Christian Peacemaker Teams, an American NGO, reported to have observed a group of Israelis stop next to a cistern in Humra Valley, open the lid, and raise the bucket.
 The water was later found to be contaminated.
 Oxfam, a British NGO, has reported that settlers deliberately poisoned the only well in Madama, a village near Nablus, by dumping used diapers into it; and that they shot aid workers who came to clean the well.

 A United Nations survey released in March 2012 documented the increasing use of threats, violence and intimidation to deny Palestinians access to their water resources in the West Bank.
 The survey stated that Israeli settlers have been acting systematically to gain control of some 56 springs, most of which are located on private Palestinian land.
 The report noted that settler actions included "trespass, intimidation and physical assault, stealing of private property, and construction without a building permit".
 The report criticized the Israeli authorities for having "systematically failed to enforce the law on those responsible for these acts and to provide Palestinians with any effective remedy".